AAHyv/helloworld/README.md

-#Hello World
+# Hello World

 Let see if this will look like teacher's example

-I really hope it will since there is no example to look at anymore while he looks up some IT memes with Star Wars flawor
+I really hope it will since there is no example to look at anymore while he looks up some IT memes with Star Wars flavor

-##We love GITHUB
+## We love GITHUB

 Who doesn'?

-##We love Linux even more
+## We love Linux even more

 Hopefully this will look right